OliviaDyke/fanpage/README.md

 - [ ] Add text to the element with the class of leftPane to describe who/what your fanpage is about in about.html
 - [ ] Add images to the gallery thumbnails in gallery.html
 #### CSS
-- [ ] Use CSS to change the background-color and/or font color on the page.
+- [ x] Use CSS to change the background-color and/or font color on the page.
 - [ ] Use CSS to change the background-image of the div with the class of main
 - [ ] Use CSS to change the background-image of the div with the class of rightPane.